 Allow me to provide the executive summary for all of these disclosures now, and in the future: A publicly traded bank/brokerage firm has a fiduciary duty to make money for its shareholders first.
 The perfect co-conspirator for their profits is customer apathy.

 “It’s immoral to let a sucker keep his money.” -Canada Bill Jones

-    After that one disclosure from only one bank/brokerage firm, approximately $100 billion was moved from a 2% money market into a 0.3% bank sweep in one year.
-This move just about doubled the amount of customer deposits in their lower yielding sweep account.
-So, that will be close to $3.4 billion in earned interest taken straight from customers’ pockets in only one year.
+After that one disclosure from only one bank/brokerage firm, approximately $100 billion was moved from a higher yielding money market into a bank sweep account in one year - a move that reduced those customers yield by 85%.
+Red Flag Notice II: Why is our money being swept anywhere...ever?!
+This one move just about doubled the amount of customer deposits in their lower yielding sweep account.
+So, that was about $3.4 billion in earned interest taken straight from customers’ pockets in only one year.

 It took Madoff a lot longer to take that much.
 Completely outrageous comparison?
 Of course it is.
 But it might take something absurd at a dinner with your friends to talk about it.
 They know about a scandal, and have been conditioned to fear them.
 If you asked the table what they think of Madoff, every single one has an answer.
 Now, how many can explain the difference between their savings rate at a bank/brokerage and what is available in a money market?